B i o g r a p h y

 A charter member of the professional South Dakota Chorale, chosen to perform at the 2015 National Conference of ACDA in Salt Lake City, she is a life-long choral singer.
 She has degrees from Augustana College (SD; B.A.), Luther Seminary (MN; M.A.), and Emporia State University (KS; M.L.S.).
 She also studied for a year in Leipzig, Germany, on full scholarship from Lutheran World Federation.

-She has membership in American Choral Directors Association (ACDA), American Composers Forum (ACF), Association of Lutheran Church Musicians (ALCM), International Alliance for Women in Music (IAWM), and Music Teachers National Association (MTNA).
+She has membership in American Choral Directors Association (ACDA), American Composers Forum (ACF), American Society of Composers, Authors, and Publishers (ASCAP), Association of Lutheran Church Musicians (ALCM), International Alliance for Women in Music (IAWM), and Music Teachers National Association (MTNA).

 She is a past state winner in MTNA student piano competitions and is currently Composition Chair for the South Dakota chapter of MTNA.

-She has been active as a professional accompanist for Augustana College (SD), University of Sioux Falls (SD), University of South Dakota, Vermillion, and Minnehaha Mandskor.
+She is currently employed as professional accompanist/collaborator at the University of Sioux Falls (SD), University of South Dakota, Vermillion, and Minnehaha Mandskor.
 Also a violinist, she has played for nationally-recognized broadcasts of "Christmas at the Cathedral."

 A music and worship professional at Our Savior's Lutheran Church in Sioux Falls, she and her husband Joel met in a Lutheran choir in Lincoln, NE, where they lived for many years.
 They have two grown daughters, Catherine and Grace, and son-in-law Cody.